IGSD works to implement sub-national fast mitigation strategies, protect sinks, and study methane removal, among other efforts.

 Coming soon!

-Strengthening India’s Engagement on Fast Climate Mitigation
+Strengthening and Expanding India’s Engagement on Fast Climate Mitigation

 This IGSD project addresses non-CO2 climate pollutants in India and encourages and supports India’s leadership with this fast mitigation strategy.